 Our first meeting

-In the event you are unable to meet us face to face, you can also perform a verification of identity at a local Australia Post branch – which will automatically send your verification into our software portal.
+In the event you are unable to meet us face to face, we can send you a link to complete the verification process digitally or you can also perform a verification of identity at a local Australia Post branch – which will automatically send your verification to our software portal.

 What we’ll do

-The deposit bond will be issued 24 hours later (subject to the status of your finance approval).
+If approved, the deposit bond will be issued within 24 hours later (subject to the status of your finance approval).

-We will then assist with the remainder of the Conveyancing process, which usually takes between 4-6 weeks.
+We will then assist with the remainder of the Conveyancing process, which usually takes between 4-6 weeks unless otherwise arranged.

 To acquire a deposit bond, a party must satisfy eligibility criteria with the bond provider (which is usually approved finance or the sale of the property before a deposit bond is issued).